academe/opayo-pi/README.md

 // Create a card indentifier on the API.
 // Note the MMYY order is most often used for GB gateways like Sage Pay.
 Many European
-// gateways tend to go MSN first, i.e. YYMM.
+// gateways tend to go most significant number (MSN) first, i.e. YYMM.
 // $endpoint, $auth and $session_key from before:

 $cardIdentifierRequest = new CreateCardIdentifier(